rackerlabs/support-how-to/content/how-to/rackspace-email/rackspace-webmail/index.md

 ### Notes

-Rackspace Email provides the ability to create notes, and sync them with your mobile device and with Rackspace Email Plus.
+Rackspace Email provides the ability to create notes and sync them with your mobile device and with Rackspace Email Plus.

 ### Password recovery